juandidasilva/markdown-toolbar-plugin/README.md

 ## Contribute and Make It Yours

-We value every comment, issue, and pull request.
-Tell us what you need and let’s build the best Markdown experience together.
+Let's build it together.
 Your feedback guides the evolution of this project.
+All comments, incidents, and pull request are welcome.